-The architecture at the Boston Public Library is full of contrasts that create an exciting flow for an evening of progressive entertainment.
-Excite your guests by creating a flow that seamlessly carries them through tradition to innovation.
+The architecture at the Boston Public Library is a captivating blend of contrasts, perfect for an evening of progressive entertainment.
+Design a flow that seamlessly transitions from tradition to innovation to create an exciting experience for your guests.

-TODAY, the newly renovated Boylston Street Building is the hub of the BPL system’s Central Library.
-It serves as a dynamic space for the community to interact with history in a modern atmosphere.
-The waving wooden ceiling of Boylston Hall and the dramatic skylight and stairs of DeFerrari Hall bring a modern and vibrant energy to this new addition.
+The Boylston Street Building is the vibrant hub of the BPL Central Library.
+It features a modern design, with the waving wooden ceiling of Boylston Hall and the dramatic skylight of DeFerrari Hall.

 Experience the Boston Public Library | Additional Opportunities for your Guests